 There is so much to consider when it comes to taking care of your home.

-Your heating unit shouldn’t require continuous attention, but it shouldn’t be taken for granted, either.
-Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heater that is wasting energy and money with every heating bill.
+Your heating unit shouldn’t require constant attention, but it shouldn’t be taken for granted, either.
+Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating system that is wasting energy and money with every heating bill.

 1. Frequent Repair Costs

-It is not uncommon for a heater to eventually need a part replacement or a little TLC once a year to make sure everything is running correctly, but a well-maintained heating unit should work without much mending along the way.
-A few signs that your system may be in need of replacing are below:
+It is not uncommon for a heating system to eventually need a new blower or a little attention once a year to make sure everything is running smoothly, but a well-maintained heating unit should work without much mending along the way.
+A few indications that your system may be in need of replacing are below:

 - calling the service technician frequently for the same problem;